LiorZ/hdac8_thesis/thesis.rst

 	+---------------+----------------------+------------------+

-	This set of simulations allowed us to quickly distinguish between sets of parameters;
+	This set of short simulations allowed us to quickly distinguish between sets of parameters;

 	======		================	===============================	===========	==================
 	No.		Anchor (residue)	Sampling			Template	Scoring function